ibaa89/encryption/README.md

 # encryption
-encrypt and decrypt your file using a password
+encrypt and decrypt your files using a password